supertokens/supertokens-flutter/README.md

 }
 ```

 The SuperTokens SDK will handle session expiry and automatic refreshing for you.
+When calling authentication APIs such as signin or signup, the SDK automatically captures the access- and refresh tokens from the headers and saves them for you.

 #### Using a custom `http` Client